eventhorizon5/skyscraper/readme.txt

 3. Release Notes

 This release is a complete rewrite of the original 1.0 version, and is part of an ongoing effort towards a 2.0 stable release.
-Newer features, a completely redesigned simulation engine, externally loadable buildings, better graphics, and more are being developed.

 This software requires both the Crystal Space graphics engine library (1.2 or later) which can be found at http://www.crystalspace3d.org, and the wxWidgets library (version 2.6.3 or later) which can be found at http://www.wxwidgets.org.
-The Windows packages comes bundled with Crystal Space 1.2.1 and wxWidgets 2.8.9 runtimes.
+The Windows packages comes bundled with a custom-patched Crystal Space 1.2.1 and wxWidgets 2.8.9 runtimes.
+The custom patch for Crystal Space is included and is called cs12-poly3d.patch - it applies to Crystal Space 1.2.1.
+It does not work correctly with version 1.4.
+The patch fixes a skybox related issue.

 See the changelog for new features, fixes, and other changes in this release.

+For third-party texture credits, see the file "license-info.txt" in the "data" folder.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~